Check if you need to register for Aggregates Levy and change your registration details.

 If we think there is a risk to the revenue we may require you to send monthly returns.
 If you’ve not registered at the correct time we may set the start and end of your first accounting period to cover more than 3 months.

 We’ll include the relevant details of your registration when we next update the list of businesses and sites registered for Aggregates Levy.

 You need to write to HMRC within 30 days if:

 - your business details change

-HMRC may issue you a penalty if you don’t submit a notification on time.
+We may issue you a penalty if you do not tell us on time.

 You can tell HMRC about changes to your sites using the online print and post form, AL1A.